 I am now a Fairmined licensee, you can view designs in Fairmined silver and gold here.
 My pieces are made from recycled metals whenever possible.

-All my jewellery is hand-made in the UK, using ethically sourced gemstones and practices.
+All my jewellery is hand-made in my studio in London, with some elements batch produced in the UK, using ethically sourced gemstones and practices.
 Please see individual products for details.